Events: Rosary Post Primary & Further Education

 Scoilnet has named St. Mary's School Website a Star Site.
 In awarding the Star Site accolade, Scoilnet made the following comments:

 "It is an excellent site.
 I liked its simple straightforward design and its very easy navigation.
 No reasons to get lost here."
+And on their own website:

 "Straightforward website with excellent navigation.
 Good display of student work/activities."